pisabev/immudb-demo/README.md

 # immudb-demo

-Simple application for working with immudb using REST API
+Application for working with immudb using REST API

 ### Deploy
 Running the applicatoin using `docker-compose`